woutdenolf/spectrocrunch/doc/source/index.rst

    :hidden:

    tutorials/index
-   modules/index
+   modules
    changelog

 :doc:`tutorials/index`
     Some examples on how to use the library

-:doc:`modules/index`
+:doc:`modules`
-    Documentation of the packages included in *spectrocrunch*
+    API documentation of the packages included in *spectrocrunch*

 :doc:`changelog`
     List of changes between releases